-Standard methods of auto-focus are simply not accurate enough for a host of problems being investigated.
-Additionally, the point spread function, which determines the resolution of the Raman image, is significantly broader where there are contributions from the out-of-focus light. and this reduces resolution.
+This causes "artifactual" intensity variations in the Raman that are unrelated to the chemical composition of the sample and standard methods of auto-focus are simply not accurate enough for a whole host of problems that are being investigated today.
+Additionally, the point spread function, which determines the resolution of the Raman image, is significantly broader where there are contributions from the out-of-focus light and this reduces resolution.

-The atomic force microscope, a very highresolution type of scanning probe microscope, has demonstrated resolution of fractions of a nanometer, making it one of the foremost tools for imaging, measuring and manipulating matter at the nano scale.
+The atomic force microscope, a very high resolution type of scanning probe microscope, has demonstrated resolution of fractions of a nanometer, making it one of the foremost tools for imaging, measuring and manipulating matter at the nano scale.
 The information is gathered by "feeling" the surface with a mechanical probe.
 Piezoelectric elements that facilitate tiny but accurate and precise movements on electronic command enable the very precise scanning.

 The AFM consists of a micro-scale cantilever with a sharp tip (probe) at its end that is used to scan the specimen surface.
 The cantilever is typically silicon or silicon nitride, with a tip radius of curvature on the order of nanometers.
 When the tip is brought into proximity with a sample surface, forces between the tip and the sample lead to a deflection of the cantilever.
-Resultant characteristics mechanical, electrostatic, magnetic, chemical and other forces-are then measured by the AFM, using, typically, a laser spot reflected from the top surface of the cantilever into an array of photodiodes.
+Resultant characteristics- mechanical, electrostatic, magnetic, chemical and other forces-are then measured by the AFM, using, typically, a laser spot reflected from the top surface of the cantilever into an array of photodiodes.